 Many people remain unaware of the extent of their tooth damage until a dentist examines them.
 Teeth grinding and clenching that goes unchecked will eventually result in the wearing down of the protective enamel, leading to cavities, extreme sensitivity, fracturing, and damage to existing teeth restorations, among other oral health problems.

 Wearing a custom-fit night guard every time you go to sleep can prevent painful and costly complications of bruxism-related teeth damage by reducing the impact of teeth grinding and clenching.

-TMJ disorders affect the muscles used for chewing as well as the joint itself and its associated tendons and ligaments.
+TMJ disorders affect the muscles used for chewing, the joint itself, and its associated tendons and ligaments.
+It involves some of the same side effects as bruxism as well as other painful symptoms.
+These include clicking/locking of the jaw and difficulty opening and closing the mouth.
 Bruxism is one of a number of factors that can cause or contribute to TMJ.

 A night guard can help prevent TMJ disorders from developing as a consequence of bruxism.
 Compared to the night guard cost, treatment for TMJ disorders is considerably more expensive and complicated.

 Bruxism can lead to severe tooth pain, tooth sensitivity, and jaw and neck pain.
 A custom night guard protects your teeth while you sleep, reducing stress and tension on your teeth, muscles, and joints.
 With regular and consistent use of a custom night guard, you can reduce the amount of tension on your muscles and joints and find much-needed relief from pain.

 Pressure on the jaw and surrounding muscles caused by teeth grinding and clenching can lead to chronic recurring headaches.
 If you frequently wake up with a headache, particularly one that is located around your temples, bruxism should be considered as a possible cause.